UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/Lecture3/code/keras 0.3.0 (as used in lecture)/Readme.md

 The reduced embeddings file can be found in at embeddings/GermEval.vocab.gz

 # 3. Create a NER
-You can use NER_Keras_Skeleton.py if you like to start from scratch.
+You can use NER_Keras_Skeleton.py or NER_Lasagne_Skeleton.py if you like to start from scratch.

 Most of the code deals with reading in the dataset, creating X- and Y-matrices for our neural network and evaluating the final result.